George E. Mitchell Black-Eyed Susan Stakes: History

 Davona Dale is the only filly to win the Black-Eyed Susan Stakes, Kentucky Oaks, Acorn Stakes, Mother Goose Stakes, and Coaching Club American Oaks.
 Nellie Morse is the only winner to also win the Preakness Stakes.

-As a result of the entire Preakness Stakes being run behind closed doors, on August 21, 2020, Pimlico announced the Black-Eyed Susan Stakes will move to the Preakness Stakes card instead of being run on Friday, before, moving the event to the main NBC broadcast.
-On October 1, 2020, the race was officially renamed the George E. Mitchell Stakes in memory of the longtime Park Heights community leader who had died in 2020.
+In August 2020 during the COVID-19 pandemic it was announced that the Black-Eyed Susan Stakes would be run on the undercard of the Preakness Stakes, which had been moved to October.
+Shortly before the race was run in 2020 it was renamed to honor the late George E. Mitchell, a longtime community leader in the Park Heights neighborhood.

 Filly Triple Crown

-In its 95th running as of 2019, the Black-Eyed Susan Stakes is one of three races that are the de facto distaff counterparts to the Triple Crown races, along with the Kentucky Oaks at Churchill Downs and the Acorn Stakes at Belmont Park.
+In its 100th running for 2024, the George E. Mitchell Black-Eyed Susan Stakes is one of three races that are the de facto distaff counterparts to the Triple Crown races, along with the Kentucky Oaks at Churchill Downs and the Acorn Stakes at Belmont Park.
 These races have been unofficially referred to as the "Filly Triple Crown."
 Three races run at Belmont and Saratoga Race Course in New York are also called the Triple Tiara to avoid trademark conflicts.
 However, consideration has been given within the National Thoroughbred Racing Association (NTRA), the sport's governing body in the United States, to change the Triple Tiara series to the Kentucky Oaks, the Black-Eyed Susan Stakes and the Mother Goose Stakes.